Saujanya-rajvanshi/THEORY/README.md

 ## Components of OS

-1. **Kernel :** A kernel is that part of the operating system which interacts directly with the hardware andperforms the most crucialtasks.
+1. **Kernel :** A kernel is that part of the operating system which interacts directly with the hardware and performs the most crucialtasks.
 a.
 Heart of OS/Core component
 b.
 Very first part of OS to load on start-up.
 2. **User space :** Where application software runs, apps don’t have privileged access to the underlying hardware.
 It interacts with kernel.
 a.
 GUI
 b.
 CLI
 <br>